Mission of the AmeriCorps Victim Assistance Program

 How to apply to become an AmeriCorps member

 The AmeriCorps Victim Assistance Program is made up of full and part-time domestic and sexual violence advocates.
-Applicants must be at least 18 years old, demonstrate a commitment to community service and have an interest in the areas of domestic and sexual violence and stalking.
+Each January AVAP seeks candidates for positions to begin in September.
+Applicants must demonstrate a commitment to community service and have an interest in the areas of domestic and sexual violence and stalking.
+Applications and placements are made on a rolling basis.
+Please contact firstname.lastname@example.org regarding openings and placement availability.
 We encourage people of diverse backgrounds and experiences to apply.
 No prior experience or degree required.

 - Health insurance